NinaWie/pitch_type/1_Pose_Estimation/README.md

 # Pose estimation

-For all versions, you first need to download the model: `cd model; sh get_model.sh`
+//For all versions, you first need to download the model: `cd model; sh get_model.sh`

+## Script for pose estimation

 Simple test version of pose estimation: input one video and outputs images with plotted skeletons: [here](pose_estimation_script.py) - without player localization, filtering etc